canada & united states of america

 Mont-Royale hill views of Downtown Montreal.

-Quebec was very French.
-Very.
-Everything was in French, and I rarely heard spoken English unless it was called for by me in an exchange.
+If Montreal was French, then Quebec City was French cubed.
 Quebec was full of old world charm - if you like that sort of thing.
-Personally, it is rather tiring and I've-seen-it-a-million-times fayre.
+Personally, it is rather tiring and I've seen it a million times.
 Quebec certainly attracted the crowds - but crowds of pensioners and retirees.
 It wasn't exactly hip - more like hip replacement.
-There wasn't a great deal to do or see, which was disappointing because I had heard of the place Quebec City beforehand and expected it to be a place which would impress me.
+There wasn't a great deal to do or see, which was disappointing because I had heard of Quebec City - a name which naively evoked all manner of exciting possibilities in me.
 As a result we looked outside of the city for inspiration, heading deep into the province to see the Wendake Native American Indian Reserve.
-Catching a tour bus from outside the tourist centre we spent the best part of a day in a recreated village complete with camp fires, wig warms, traditional native American Indian performances and a wonderful vegetarian meal Wendake style.
-Getting the ferry from Old Quebec port to Old Levis was an pleasant early evening experience watching, as we did, the sun drop below the horizon, which in turned transformed the city's neo-Gothic spires into menacing spikey silhouettes.
+Catching a bus from outside the tourist centre we spent the best part of a day in a recreated village complete with camp fires, wig warms, traditional native American Indian performances and a wonderful vegetarian meal Wendake-style.
+Getting the ferry from Old Quebec port to Old Levis was a pleasant early evening experience watching, as we did, the sun drop below the horizon, which in turned transformed the city's neo-Gothic spires into menacing spikey silhouettes.

 united states of america

 Detroit is certainly no longer on the up.
-We'd arrived having been put through the wringer at US Customs on the Windsor (Canada) / Detroit (USA) border, the US border protection man concluding the interrogation by asking "why the hell" we wanted to go to Detroit.
-Back in Windsor, we'd got similar comments from a couple in a cafe where we'd had lunch who, in typical Canadian style, started chatting to us about where we were travelling - our huge back packs acting as the perfect conversation starter: "Are you going to Detroit with those bags?
-Good luck" came the comment.
-Not reassuring.
-Having been to many places where people had issued warnings and consequently found them to be groundless, we brushed off the cautionary notes.
-This time, however, the warnings were truly deserved.
-Within minutes of being on foot downtown I was verbally abused and threatened by a man in a car who thought I was taking photographs of him.
-He was out on probation.
-Ironically this was directly in front of the Detroit courts of justice.
-It must be said, it wasn't the first time in my life that I'd been called an "asshole", so I brushed it off, but did make sure my taking of photographs was a little more surreptitious from then on!
+We'd arrived having been put through the wringer at US border, the US Border Protection guard concluding our interrogation by asking "why the hell" we wanted to go to Detroit.
+Back in Windsor, we'd received similarly bemused comments from a couple in a café where we'd had lunch and who, in typical Canadian style, started chatting to us about where we were travelling, our huge backpacks acting as the perfect conversation starter.
+"Are you going to Detroit with those bags?
+Good luck", came the comment.
+Not exactly reassuring.
+Having been to many places where people have issued warnings and consequently found them to be groundless, we brushed off these cautionary remarks but, in hindsight, we should probably have heeded them more than we did.
+As time would soon tell, such warnings were well deserved...

-The glass palace of the Renaissance Centre, owned by GM Motors, which overlooks the dilapidation of the city.
+The glass palace of the Renaissance Centre, owned by GM Motors, which overlooks Detroit.
 You feel a little guilty eating and drinking in here knowing what is outside.
-It is part of a slow regeneration attempt but I'm unsure just how this is helping the average Detroitian on the streets.
-This complex cuts a remarkable presence on the Detroit skyline when you look across the Detroit River from Windsor in Canada.
-This complex contains Detroit's tallest building.
+Its presence is a sign of hope to some that Detroit will regain its standing of yesteryear.
 Photo taken whilst on Detroit's 'People Mover' monorail.

-Hitsville U.S.A: Outside the home of Motown on Berry Gordy Boulevard where all the great artists recorded their hits.
-Berry Gordy, the founder of the Motown label, named the new sound after Detroit, known as the Motor Town - or Mo-Town.
+Hitsville U.S.A: Outside the home of Motown on Berry Gordy Boulevard where all the great Motown artists recorded their hits.
+The Motown label was named after Detroit, which was known as the Motor Town - or Mo-Town.

 travel tips, links & resources

 - Canada rail tickets can be purchased easily online.
-This is important as buying tickets on the day could prove problematic as trains, particularly on more popular routes, can be fully booked - and on Vis Canada Rail you won't get on without there being a spare seat.
+This is important as buying tickets on the day could prove problematic because trains, particularly on more popular routes, can be fully booked - and on VIA Canada Rail you won't get on without there being a spare seat.
 We booked all of our tickets weeks in advance.
 We were also able to change tickets on arrival when we needed to tweak plans.
 The transfer from the old to new ticket was seamless and cost nothing.

 - You can get the latest from Motown Museum on their website here.